 In accordance with the authorisation, the Institute "BIOR" has been nominated as the National Reference Laboratory in the following areas:

-- Food, materials and objects intended to come into contact with foodstuffs, animal proteins in feedingstuffs, residues including pesticide residues, and anti-microbial resistance of the agents of diseases – 22 areas and cooperation with 25 EURLs nominated in these areas; The list of areas and contact persons
+- Food, materials, and objects intended to come into contact with foodstuffs, animal proteins in feedingstuffs, residues including pesticide residues, and anti-microbial resistance of the agents of diseases – 22 areas and cooperation with 25 EURLs nominated in these areas; The list of areas and contact persons

 Having regard to the fact that laboratory diagnostics is the area in which technological development happens rapidly, the national reference laboratory must ensure immediate fulfilment of all newest requirements and their implementation in official control.
 In addition to the aforementioned, such a laboratory must be able to develop, optimize and validate the methods of laboratory examinations, as well as to maintain the bank of agent stems and samples, the bank of antigens of agents, a stock of the set of diagnostic regents, specific bank of immunoglobulin and serum, as well as to perform laboratory examinations in the granted area of reference and, in case of disputes, to confirm or refuse the results of laboratories authorized or accredited by the state in the granted area of reference.

 The national reference laboratory is the only state laboratory which constantly - 24h per day – maintain the readiness of their technologies and personnel for extraordinary situations and outbreaks of animal infection diseases.

-As the official control is performed by taking into account also the results of examinations performed by the companies dealing with the circulation of animal feed and food in accordance with HACCP programs, it is important to ascertain about the competence of the laboratories of the company which might be achieved by involving these laboratories in the training organized by the national reference laboratory and by participation in inter-laboratory comparative testing organized by it.
+As the official control is performed by considering also the results of examinations performed by the companies dealing with the circulation of animal feed and food in accordance with HACCP programs, it is important to ascertain about the competence of the laboratories of the company which might be achieved by involving these laboratories in the training organized by the national reference laboratory and by participation in inter-laboratory comparative testing organized by it.